aws-samples/resilience-hub-genai/README.md

     "CLOUDFRONTDISTRIBUTION": "d2guh719waj454.cloudfront.net",
 ```

-Browse to the url and you will see the signon page.
+Then browse to the url and you will see the signon page.
 Check your email for a message from no-reply@verificationemail.com

 It will contain your username(email) and temporary password.